 Price Rate of Change Indicator

-The price rate of change indicator (PROC) or simply, rate of change indicator (ROC) is a price based technical oscillator that is displayed in the sub-window.
-The PROC is often referred to as a purely momentum oscillator.
+The price rate of change indicator (PROC) or simply, rate of change indicator (ROC) is a price-based technical oscillator that is displayed in the sub-window.
+The PROC indicator is often referred to as purely a momentum oscillator.

 As the name suggests, the PROC or ROC oscillator measures the rate of change in price, based on the look-back period.
 Based on the configurations used, the ROC indicator measures the current price with the price for the look-back period.